Embracing Failing Forward: A Path to Success

 The Coaching Perspective on Strategic Failing Forward

-Through my signature PARA™ framework, I partner with my clients to strategically plan for failing forward.
-This plan is typically part of our action and accountability planning.
+Through my signature PARA™ framework, I partner with clients to plan for failing forward.
+This plan typically integrates with our action and accountability planning.
+Here’s how it works:

-Pause: Center yourself and create space to process the experience
+Center yourself and create space to process the experience.

-Assess: Reality check the situation, your feelings, and presence
+Reality check the situation, your feelings, and presence.

-Act: Make conscious choices within your locus of control
+Make conscious choices within your locus of control.

-Let's look at three powerful examples of failing forward in action, using PARA™:
+Let's look at three powerful examples of failing forward in action, using the PARA™ framework:

-Personal Example: Imagine a mindfulness practitioner who consistently struggles to maintain a daily meditation practice.
-Instead of giving up, they:
+Imagine a mindfulness practitioner who consistently struggles to maintain a daily meditation practice.
+Instead of giving up, they can:

 Act by adjusting their practice time, environment, and approach.

-Professional Example: A leader giving their first major presentation stumbles through it, receiving lukewarm feedback.
-Rather than avoiding future speaking opportunities, they:
+A leader giving their first major presentation stumbles through it, receiving lukewarm feedback.
+Rather than avoiding future speaking opportunities, this leader:

 Each "failure" becomes a building block for future success.